Skip to main content

 Duties & Responsibilities

-• Produce peer-reviewed publications within area of research expertise and seek external grant funds.
+• Produce peer-reviewed publications within the area of research expertise and seek external grant funds.

-• Teach a mix of online and on campus courses and supervise graduate students (including clinical supervision).
+• Teach a mix of online and on campus courses in both the undergraduate and graduate programs and supervise graduate students (including clinical supervision of graduate students working in our training clinic).

 • All faculty are expected to contribute service within the department, college, university, and community.
 UND and the College of Arts & Sciences value diverse perspectives and seek applicants who are committed to helping students from underrepresented backgrounds succeed.